main-educational/brain_encoding_decoding/content/svm_decoding.md

 ```
 We are going to train a support vector machine (SVM) classifier for brain decoding on the Haxby dataset.
 SVM is often successful in high dimensional spaces, and it is a popular technique in neuroimaging.

-In the SVM algorithm, we plot each data item as a point in N-dimensional space that N depends on the number of features that distinctly classify the data points (e.g. when the number of features is 3 the hyperplane becomes a two-dimensional plane.).
+In the SVM algorithm, we plot each data item as a point in N-dimensional space where N depends on the number of features that distinctly classify the data points (e.g. when the number of features is 3 the hyperplane becomes a two-dimensional plane.).
 The objective here is finding a hyperplane (decision boundaries that help classify the data points) with the maximum margin (i.e the maximum distance between data points of both classes).
 Data points falling on either side of the hyperplane can be attributed to different classes.

 The scikit-learn [documentation](https://scikit-learn.org/stable/modules/svm.html) contains a detailed description of different variants of SVM, as well as example of applications with simple datasets.